winitzki/lamonte-jexer-wikis/jexer-images.md

     c.
 The cursor's final position is at the same column and row as the starting cursor position, i.e. the cursor does not move at all.

-  - Pixels that would be drawn to the right of the visible region on screen are discarded.

 * If the first parameter is 0, then {data} is a base64-encoded string of big-endian 8-bit red/blue/green values.
 Every 3 octets denotes